 Yes, we have many coatings that are being used in medical devices that our customers have tested to be acceptable for guidewires, corewires, springs, hypotubing, and mandrels just to name a few.
-Our PC 20-405, Zero-PFOA Coating has been formally tested by us to meet ISO 10993-1 for less than 24 hour temporary implementation into the body.
+Our MCTPE Series, Zero-PFOA Coating has been formally tested by us to meet ISO 10993-1 for less than 24 hour temporary implementation into the body.

 What tolerances can you hold on medical device wires?